opsis-oxford/swc-python/_episodes/09-plotting.md

 time = [0, 1, 2, 3]
 position = [0, 100, 200, 300]

+fig, ax = plt.subplots()
-plt.plot(time, position)
+ax.plot(time, position)
-plt.xlabel('Time (hr)')
+ax.xlabel('Time (hr)')
-plt.ylabel('Position (km)')
+ax.ylabel('Position (km)')
 ~~~
 {: .language-python}

 ![Simple Position-Time Plot](../fig/9_simple_position_time_plot.svg)

 > ## Display All Open Figures
 >
 > In our Jupyter Notebook example, running the cell should generate the figure directly below the code.
 > The figure is also included in the Notebook document for future viewing.
 > However, other Python environments like an interactive Python session started from a terminal
 > or a Python script executed via the command line require an additional command to display the figure.
 >
 > Instruct `matplotlib` to show a figure: